MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -CloudExtendedTimeout

-Specifies the amount of extended time to block a suspicious file and scan it in the cloud.
-Standard time is 10 seconds.
-Extend by up to 50 seconds.
+Specifies the amount of extended time in seconds to block a suspicious file and scan it in the
+cloud.
+Without using this parameter, the standard time is 10 seconds.

+Valid values for this parameter are are from 0 to 50 additional seconds.

 ```yaml
 Type: UInt32